CristianCantoro/minimal-mistakes/bio/index.md

   feature: features/world-072.png
 ---

 Cristian Consonni is an advanced research scientist at Eurecat, Centre Tecnològic de Catalunya in Barcelona.
-His research interests focus computational social science, data mining and knowledge extraction, with a particular focus on graphs.
-Cristian obtained his Ph.D. in Computer Science in 2019 from the University of Trento with a thesis on emerging knowledge from the structure of links in Wikipedia, but he is a theoretical physicist by training.
-He is also a free software activist, and he has participated in the organization of many international projects related to free and open culture, among them he has been part of the international organizing committee of Wiki Loves Monuments 2013, the world's biggest contest of free/libre photographies of cultural heritage.
+Cristian obtained his Ph.D. in Computer Science from the University of Trento in 2019.
+In his thesis, he studies how knowledge emerges from the structure of links in Wikipedia.
+Still, he is a theoretical physicist by training, having obtained an M.Sc. in Physics from the University of Milano-Bicocca.
+His research interests cover computational social science, data mining, and knowledge extraction, focusing on graphs.
+He is also a free software activist, and he has participated in the organization of many international projects related to free and open culture.

 ## Activities